Are you looking to optimize your WooCommerce mobile checkout to provide a seamless user experience? And ultimately generate more sales?

 Here are a few concerns in the mind of a mobile shopper:

-Notice how all the information is vertically stacked up and fits the screen 100%.
+Notice how all the information is vertically stacked up and uses the entire space on the screen.
 Users don't have to pinch and zoom to enter details.

 Place the most important information right at the top.
 Remind users what they're buying and let them double-check their order summary for satisfaction.